Skip to footer content

 $vbLabelText $csharpLabel

-How to Validate Scanned Barcodes with IronBarcode?
+How Do You Validate Scanned Barcodes with IronBarcode?

-What's the Best Approach for Barcode Verification?
+What Is the Right Approach for Format Verification?

 public class BarcodeValidator